Payroll transaction

 What is a payroll transaction?

 Payroll transactions impact multiple aspects of your business, including cash flow, compliance, and employee satisfaction.
-Here’s why you should pay attention:
+Here’s why you should know how they work:

-Each payroll transaction represents an outflow of funds from your business, whether it’s paying an employee or remitting taxes to the IRS or state agencies.
+• Manage cash flow: Each payroll transaction represents an outflow of funds from your business.
 Tracking these transactions helps ensure you have sufficient cash on hand and avoid overdrafts or late payments.

 Payroll transactions cover a broad range of activities.
 Some of the most common types include: